queryverse/Query.jl/docs/src/sinks.md

 ## DataStram sink

 If a `DataStreams` sink is passed to the `@collect` statement, the results of the query will be written into that sink.
 The syntax for this is `@collect sink`, where `sink` can be any DataStreams sink instance.
 This statement only works if the last projection statement transformed the results into a `NamedTuple`, for example by using the `{}` syntax.
 Currently sinks of type `CSV` and `Feather` are regularly tested.

 ### Example

+[TODO]

+## TimeArray

+The statement `@collect TimeArray` will materialize the query results into a new `TimeSeries.TimeArray` instance.
+This statement only works if the last projection statement transformed the results into a `NamedTuple`, for example by using the `{}` syntax, and this `NamedTuple` has one field named `timestamp` that is of a type that can be used as a time index in the `TimeArray` type.

+### Example

+[TODO]

+## IndexedTable

+The statement `@collect IndexedTable` will materialize the query results into a new `IndexedTables.IndexedTable` instance.
+This statement only works if the last projection statement transformed the results into a `NamedTuple`, for example by using the `{}` syntax.
+The last column of the result table will be the data column, all other columns will be index columns.

+### Example